Cruciferous vegetables and estrogen are tightly linked. By eating more cruciferous vegetables, you can help improve estrogen conditions.

 Have broccoli with lunch and try purple cabbage with dinner.

 Not a broccoli fan?
 That’s okay you can reap the benefits of this estrogenic neutralizer by supplementing with broccoli extract.
-Read more on broccoli and the benefits for brain health in my previous post.
+Read more on broccoli and its benefits for brain health in my previous post.

 Broccoli sprout extract can be taken as a supplement or is available as seeds to be eaten similar to alfalfa sprouts.
 Learn more about the content of indoles in foods below.